 Jackie Haven recently completed an exemplary 34-year career at the U.S. Department of Agriculture, where she served as the Deputy Administrator for the Center for Nutrition Policy and Promotion.
 In this role, she led USDA efforts on the Dietary Guidelines for Americans, MyPlate communications, the National Strategic Partnership program, the U.S. Food Plans, and the Healthy Eating Index.

-Now Jackie wants to challenge YOU to design the next "MyPlate" using your creativity, insights, and curiosity.
+Jackie challenged Tufts students to design the next "MyPlate" using creativity, insights, and curiosity.